 7. Aveeno Baby Lotion with Natural Colloidal Oatmeal

 The best part?
-This lotion lasts for a full 24 hours, so you don’t have to worry about reapplying it.
+This lotion lasts for a full 24 hours, so you don’t have to worry about reapplying.
 Because it was formulated specifically for babies, you can use it daily.
 It’s also hypoallergenic, non-greasy, and free of parabens and fragrances.

-Each bottle holds 18 ounces of lotion and you get two bottles in a pack.
-It can be applied anywhere on the skin, but it’s not designed to be tear-free, so we suggest being especially careful if you decided to use it on your baby’s face.
-Make sure it’s well-absorbed before you let your baby rub or touch their skin.
+The bottle holds 12 ounces of lotion.
+You can apply it anywhere on the skin, but it’s not designed to be tear-free, so we suggest being especially careful if you use it on your baby’s face.
+Make sure it’s well absorbed before you let your baby rub or touch their skin.

-- Formula is gentle, hypoallergenic, and free of harmful chemicals.
+- The formula is gentle, hypoallergenic, and free of harmful chemicals.